Infineon/optiga-nbt/README.md

 ## Overview

 The software offering for the OPTIGA™ Authenticate NBT consists of host libraries for C, Java and Swift.
-In addition, multiple example applications consisting of embedded, mobile phone, and web server implementations are provided.
+In addition, multiple example applications consisting of embedded, mobile phone, and webserver implementations are provided.

 ![OPTIGA™ Authenticate NBT chip](./docs/images/optiga_nbt_chip.png)